nurbilu/how_to_website/readme.md

 ### status
     1. react is all good
     2. dj need adjustments on view.py for : all CRUD but GET (works but auth is not)
-    3. auth is working weird - need to reslove - doesnt receive access token ?
+    3. auth is working weird - need to reslove - products doesnt receive access token ?

 #### hope well